AdrianYuu/linkasa/README.md

 ## Description

-An Electron desktop application built with React and TypeScript that provides a comprehensive, modular suite of tools for airport operations management.
-Linkasa centralizes operational workflows — staff and role management, employee training and development, baggage handling and security incident tracking, cargo and logistics, boarding pass and customs/declaration processing, budget requests and financial tracking, and equipment and maintenance tracking — into a single, offline-capable desktop client.
+LinKasa is a desktop Electron app built with React and TypeScript that brings airport operations together in one place — staff and role management, baggage and cargo handling, training, boarding/declaration processing, budgeting, and internal communications.

-The app integrates Firebase for authentication, real-time database updates, cloud storage, and notifications, enabling synchronized data across devices and teams.
-It also includes interactive visual aids (terminal and airport maps), chat and broadcast communication channels for staff coordination, and role-based interfaces to ensure users see only the tools relevant to their responsibilities.
-The architecture is modular to make it easy to add new operational modules and scale the system to different airport sizes.
+The app relies on Firebase for authentication, real-time data, cloud storage, and notifications.
+An active internet connection is required for normal operation because the app connects to Firebase services.

 ## Features